Skip to main content

 The following 3 options are available at the slaughterhouse if the FBO accepts processing the high-risk Salmonella flock(s):

 1. Undertaking a Sentinel test.
 The FBO has the option of accepting high-risk Salmonella positive flocks and carrying out a sentinel test of the affected flock, by sampling 15 neck flaps from a batch of 150 birds at the abattoir under Regulation (EC) 2073/2005, point 1.28 of Annex I, Chapter 1 –absence in 5 samples of 25 gr each (neck flap)–.
 If the result of this test is negative, the flock should still be processed as a high-risk Salmonella positive as a preventive measure to ensure the protection of public health and to minimise any potential cross-contamination of the slaughterhouse facilities, but the meat can be released for human consumption as fresh meat.
 The remaining birds from this flock have to be processed in the same abattoir, and immediately after the results are obtained.
 Thinning would not be an option in these circumstances.
-The 150-batch sample is considered to be representative of assessing the risk status of the fresh meat to be placed on the market.
+The 150-batch sample is considered to be representative of assessing the risk status of the fresh meat to be placed on the market

 2. Undertaking poultry carcases (neck flap) or poultry portions sampling.
 Accept the flock and test the carcases for Salmonella spp. (neck flap) to ensure they comply with the Process Hygiene Criteria under point 2.1.5 of Annex I, Chapter 2 of Regulation (EC) 2073/2005.
 If Salmonella is isolated, serotype the samples for S. enteritidis and S. typhimurium to ensure compliance with the Food Safety Criteria under point 1.28 of Annex I, Chapter 1 (absence in 5 samples of 25 gr each).
-For the Salmonella analysis for fresh poultry meat other than poultry carcases (e.g., from portions or when the neck flap has been removed) 5 samples of at least 25 g of the same batch shall be collected ensuring that the sample contains skin and a thin surface muscle slice to form each sample unit.
+For the Salmonella analysis for fresh poultry meat other than poultry carcases (for example, from portions or when the neck flap has been removed) 5 samples of at least 25 g of the same batch shall be collected ensuring that the sample contains skin and a thin surface muscle slice to form each sample unit

 3. Processing the meat by heat treatment or other treatment capable of eliminating the hazard at an establishment other than retail.
 If the meat is not tested or if positive for a Salmonella regulated serovar after testing as described in points 1 to 3 above, the meat can be processed by a treatment eliminating the hazard (for example industrial heat treatment).
 This treatment may only be carried out by FBOs other than those at the retail level.
-Untreated meat that has tested positive will have to be discarded as category 2 animal by-product.
+Untreated meat that has tested positive will have to be discarded as category 2 animal by-product

 Note: Until test results are received, the meat will have to be retained in the slaughterhouse (if necessary frozen) adequately identified and stored separately from other meats.